A Guide to At-Home Insemination

 - Identify your fertile window, which will occur just prior to ovulation.

 - Prepare the sample as per directions if using donor sperm or allow a fresh sample to liquify.

 - Make sure you are in a comfortable place where you can lay down and elevate your hips with pillows.

-- Draw the sample into the syringe and place the syringe into the vagina as far as is comfortable without touching your cervix.
+- Draw the sample into the syringe and place the syringe into the vagina as far as it is comfortable without touching your cervix.

 - Press the plunger gently until the whole sample has been expelled.

 - Stay in a reclined position for at least 15 minutes with your hips elevated.
 This will help as much of the sperm to swim through the cervix as possible.